Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 The Aquabrass warranty attempts to disclaim any liability for consequential and incidental damages but omits the clarifying statement required by the federal statute:

-"Some States do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you."
+"Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you."

 Without the qualifying statement, the attempted disclaimer of consequential and incidental damages is void in the U.S. and has no legal effect.